William Cadogan, 1st Earl Cadogan: Early life

-War in Ireland
+Williamite War in Ireland

-John Churchill, Duke of Marlborough.
-Cadogan first served under his future commander during the 1690 Siege of Cork.

-Midway through his studies, however, the Glorious Revolution took place in England in which the Protestant William of Orange seized the throne from the Catholic James II.
-In Ireland, the largely Catholic Irish Army remained loyal to James, while Protestants declared their support for William.
-The Protestants of Ulster formed an Army of the North, in which William Cadogan enlisted as a Cornet of Dragoons.
+Midway through Cadogan's studies the Glorious Revolution occurred when William of Orange invaded England in November 1688 and overthrew the Catholic James II, being crowned as William III in early 1689.
+In Ireland the largely Catholic Irish Army remained loyal to James as Jacobites while Irish Protestants declared their support for William as Williamites.
+In early 1689 the Williamite War in Ireland began and Ulster Protestants raised the Army of the North, which Cadogan joined as a cornet in a dragoon regiment.
+Though the Army of the North dispersed by mid-1689 after suffering repeated defeats at the hands of Irish Army troops, Cadogan subsequently took part in the successful defence of Enniskillen against the Irish army.

-During 1689 he took part in the defence of Enniskillen which was one of only two places, along with Derry, which held out against the Jacobite Irish Army.
-Following the relief of Derry and Enniskillen by a large expeditionary force under Percy Kirke, Cadogan served with the Williamite troops for the remainder of the Irish War.

-He was present at Dundalk Camp during the autumn of 1689, when the Army suffered large casualties from sickness.
-The following year he served at the Battle of the Boyne a major victory in which William III personally led his forces to victory over the Jacobites, leading to the capture of Dublin.

-Later in the same year, he took part in the Siege of Cork where he first served with Marlborough, then an Earl.
-It appears that it was during this action that Cadogan, although only a junior officer, attracted the attention of his future commander by his conduct.
+Following the relief of Derry and Enniskillen in July by a Williamite expeditionary force under Major-general Percy Kirke, Cadogan joined James Wynne's Regiment of Dragoons as an officer and served with the regiment for the rest of the war.
+Cadogan was present at Dundalk Camp during the autumn of 1689 when Dutch and Williamite troops under William III suffered heavy casualties from disease.
+On 1 July 1690 Cadogan fought at the Battle of the Boyne, a major victory in which William III personally led his forces to victory over a Jacobite army, resulting in the capture of Dublin.
+In September Cadogan took part in the siege of Cork where he served alongside Lieutenant-general Lord Marlborough.
+It was possible at this siege that Cadogan, though only a junior officer, came to the attention of his future commander through his conduct.

-Following the climatic victory at the Siege of Limerick in 1691 he continued to serve in Ireland for three years having decided to become a professional soldier rather than return to his law studies.
-In 1694, he purchased a Captaincy in Erle's Regiment, which was then based in Flanders as part of the Nine Years' War with France.

-In 1695, he took part in the Siege of Namur, an important Grand Alliance victory.
-Following the Peace of Ryswick he returned to Ireland, where in 1698 he became a major of the Inniskilling Dragoons.
+Following the decisive Williamite victory at the siege of Limerick in October 1691, which ended the war, Cadogan served in Ireland for a further three years, having decided to become a professional soldier rather than return to his law studies.
+In 1694 he joined the English Army by purchasing a captaincy in Thomas Erle's Regiment of Foot, which was then stationed in Flanders as part of the Nine Years' War.
+In 1695 Cadogan took part in the siege of Namur, an important Grand Alliance victory.
+Following the 1697 Peace of Ryswick he returned to Ireland where in 1698 Cadogan was promoted to major in James Wynne's Regiment of Dragoons, which had been renamed Charles Ross' Regiment of Dragoons in 1695 after its new colonel.